PKua007/rampack/README.md

 ### trajectory

 The `trajectory` mode is used to analyze trajectories recorded during the simulation (see `recordingFilename` parameter description in `sample_inputs/integration.ini`).
-Using appropriate options (see `./rampack optimize-distance --help`) one can for example replay the simulation and calculate some observables which were not computed during the original run.
+Using appropriate options (see `./rampack trajectory --help`) one can for example replay the simulation and calculate some observables which were not computed during the original run.

 ## Compilation